Deportation in the second Trump administration: Polling

 By April 2025, CNN/SSRS polling found 52% of Americans felt the level of deportations went "too far", with AP-NORC polling finding that about half thought he had gone "too far".
 By July 1, Marist polling found that the number of Americans finding deportations went "too far" was at 54%.
+By February 2026, Marist reported that number had risen to 65%.
+However, Harvard Harris polling from December 2025 showed that 80% of Americans supported the deportation of undocumented immigrants who have committed crimes.

 Gallup polling released on July 11, 2025, showed the number of adults saying immigration was a "good thing" for the country increasing "significantly", including among Republicans.
 Polling showed 79% of all Americans saying it was a good thing, an increase from 64% in 2024, and up to 64% by Republicans from 39% in 2024.
 Gallup described the polling as a high-point in a 25-year trend and that the shift was primarily driven by Republicans and independents.
-It found the number of Americans who wanted less immigration decreasing from 55% to 30%, and that Republican's sharp anti-immigrant views had largely faded since the 2024 presidential election.
-It also found 85% supporting a pathway to citizenship for those brought to the US illegally as children, and a nearly as many supported a pathway to citizenship to all illegal immigrants as long as they met certain criteria with the largest increase among Republicans.
+It found the number of Americans who wanted less immigration decreasing from 55% to 30%, and that Republicans' sharp anti-immigrant views had largely faded since the 2024 presidential election.
+It also found 85% supporting a pathway to citizenship for those undocumented immigrants brought to the US as children (DACA), and nearly as many supported a pathway to citizenship to all undocumented immigrants as long as they met certain criteria with the largest increase among Republicans.
 Americans who supported deportations also reduced to roughly 4 in 10 from 5 in 10 from 2024.